Turbul3nce/Turbul3nce.github.io/_posts/2024-09-05-bug-bounty-getting-started.md

 ### Echo "Hello $Hacker" | ./initiate_bugbounty

 Hello to the two or three people out there who read these posts.
 I'm pretty sure I write these more for myself than anyone else.
 It's a great way to track my progress, and I get some creative writing in—win-win ;) Anyway, let's get down to business.
-I wanted to take some time to write a short post for aspiring bug bounty hunters out there.

 As someone who recently got into bug hunting, and with the field growing so rapidly, maybe this will help a few newcomers.
 My credentials, you ask?
 What got me into bug bounty hunting in the first place was completing the [Bug Bounty Path](https://academy.hackthebox.com/preview/certifications/htb-certified-bug-bounty-hunter) from Hack The Box.
 By the way, great course!
 I fully recommend it for any aspiring pentesters and bug bounty hunters.